Network-Sec/M_GetModuleHandleA/README.md

 # M_GetModuleHandleA
-Custom low-level Assembly implementation of WinAPwe function GetModuleHandle().
+Custom low-level Assembly implementation of WinAPI function GetModuleHandle().

 **Note:** This is an *Informational Article* in the area of Security Research, intended as baseline- and study guideline, and not a finished product.
 You are free to use the information to create your own version, but: